lendis-ratgeber-buerofinanzierung-asset-light

 Comparison: Asset Light vs. Asset Heavy

 The asset-light concept developed from this circumstance.
-Companies with reduced working capital are usually much more flexible financially and can thus react more quickly to changes.
+Companies with reduced working capital are usually much more financially flexible and can react more quickly to changes.
 In addition, secured liquidity is necessary to bridge times of crisis.

 In addition, the asset-light approach offers a number of other advantages compared to the asset-heavy approach: